bromdon/photosorter/README.md

 JPG and most raw files are definitely supported.
 PNG and other images with meta information should work, too.

 <h2>Requirements:</h2>
-Java 8 or higher
+Java 8 or higher<br />
-Windows or Unix/Linux
+Windows or Unix/Linux<br />
-Image files with Time meta information or same naming scheme as image files. (e.g. XMP).
+Image files with Time meta information or same naming scheme as image files. (e.g. XMP).<br />
-Commandline
+Commandline<br/>

-<h2>Starting Photosorter</h2>:
+<h2>Starting Photosorter</h2>
 Zip and tar distribution files with all necessary files can be found in build/distributions.
 An already extracted distribution can be found in build/install with a batch / sh file below bin/.

 <h2>Building with gradle:</h2>
 'gradle buildNeeded installDist'